echoosso/AniHax/README.md

 🇵🇸 Why the Palestinian Flag?

-   In every anime, the hero fights against injustice — even alone, even when it’s hard.
+   In every anime, the hero fights against injustice, even alone, even when it’s hard.

 The Palestinian flag is part of AniHax because it stands for: